marvin1099/Pipewire-save-load-/README.md

 Go To
 Main Repo: https://codeberg.org/marvin1099/Pipewire-save-load/releases
 Backup Repo: https://github.com/marvin1099/Pipewire-save-load/releases
-Then download the pipewire-script.sh file
+Then download the pipewire-script.sh file and run it with the needed option

 # Usage